Volcanic rock: Setting and size

+The size and setting of volcanic rock influence its distribution, physical properties, and impact on the environment.

 Texture

 Volcanic rocks are usually fine-grained or aphanitic to glass in texture.
 They often contain clasts of other rocks and phenocrysts.
 Phenocrysts are crystals that are larger than the matrix and are identifiable with the unaided eye.
 Rhomb porphyry is an example with large rhomb shaped phenocrysts embedded in a very fine grained matrix.

 Volcanic rocks often have a vesicular texture caused by voids left by volatiles trapped in the molten lava.
 Pumice is a highly vesicular rock produced in explosive volcanic eruptions.